- Identify personal views and meaning of families.

 How are Families Viewed Today?
 Introducing Family-Centered Practice

-Family-centered practice also means that you understand the important effect all family members have on each other and on the preschool child.
+Family-centered practice also means that you understand the important effect all family members have on each other and on the infant or toddler.
 Each family member affects the other and the ways that the family functions.
 All family members are interconnected.
 From our family, we learn skills that enable us to engage in school and the workplace.

 Throughout the Virtual Laboratory School, we consider family-centered practice as an umbrella term that encompasses the beliefs and actions of people in your program.
 Consider this graphic:

 Families are the most important decision-makers in a child’s life.

 Families are unique and their differences enrich our programs.

 Families are central to development and learning.